GA-repos/Big_O_Notation/big_o_answers.md

 # Big O in Action!
 Answers

-Your answers might be different than these, but here are some answers for reference, in both ruby and javascript.
+Your answers might be different than these, but here are some answers for reference, in both python and javascript.

 ## log the first item in an array
 ```python